dustinlyons/nixos-config/README.md

 With Nix, changes to your system are made by
 - editing your system configuration
 - building it
-- switching your running system to use it
+- switching to the new generation

 ## For MacOS
 ```sh